Photo from Unsplash

 God's Preparations

-Perhaps we are most ashamed at our failure in the life of prayer.
-We do not stir up ourselves to take hold of God.
+Perhaps we feel most ashamed of our failure in prayer.
+We do not stir ourselves up to lay hold of God.

 Prayer

-There is a secret place of rest, God's saints alone may know; Thou shalt not find it east nor west, Though seeking to and fro; A cell where Jesus is the door, His love the only key; Who enter will go out no more, But there with Jesus be.
+There is a secret place of rest, God's saints alone may know; You shall not find it east nor west, Though seeking to and fro; A cell where Jesus is the door, His love the only key; Who enter will go out no more, But there with Jesus be.